-Dr. Christian H. Kaelin is the Chairman of Henley & Partners
+Dr. Christian H. Kaelin, TEP, FIMC, is the Chairman of Henley & Partners

 From rewarding soldiers to attracting talent and investors, sovereign states have, since ancient times, capitalized on the fact that their citizenship is a ‘good’ that is in demand.
 Ethnic considerations, close historical and linguistic ties, and special merit or achievement frequently drive policies in immigration and citizenship law, and often constitute the grounds for facilitated naturalization.

-Consider just a few of the numerous examples testifying to the ethnic ideology behind many states’ provision of facilitated naturalization: Germany’s policy of granting immediate citizenship to repatriates; the Spanish laws granting citizenship to descendants of those who fled during the Franco regime and to descendants of Sephardic Jews who were expelled during the 15th‑century Inquisition; the Israeli ‘Law of Return’, which encourages Jews to immigrate to Israel and gives them citizenship upon their ‘return’ to Israel, regardless of their ages, skillsets, or economic statuses; the preferential treatment of Macedonians in Bulgaria for the purpose of citizenship; and the provision of Hungarian passports to hundreds of thousands of Serbians and Romanians.
+Consider just a few of the numerous examples testifying to the ethnic ideology behind many states’ provision of facilitated naturalization: Austria's granting survivors of the National Socialist regime as well as their descendants the right to reapply for Austrian citizenship where it had been lost through persecution; Germany’s policy of granting immediate citizenship to repatriates; the Spanish laws granting citizenship to descendants of those who fled during the Franco regime and to descendants of Sephardic Jews who were expelled during the 15th-century Inquisition; the Israeli ‘Law of Return’, which encourages Jews to immigrate to Israel and gives them citizenship upon their ‘return’ to Israel, regardless of their ages, skillsets, or economic statuses; the preferential treatment of Macedonians in Bulgaria for the purpose of citizenship; and the provision of Hungarian passports to hundreds of thousands of Serbians and Romanians.
 In Croatia, a country with a large diaspora both in Europe and overseas (predominantly in America, but also in Australia and New Zealand), it is possible for someone to regain citizenship immediately if they can demonstrate they are of Croatian descent.
 Relative to its size, Ireland has experienced one of the largest mass emigrations in history, and the country now has a very generous principle of descent in place, one of the most liberal in the world, which allows anyone with at least one grandparent born in Ireland to regain Irish citizenship.

 Much like ethnicity and descent, military service frequently gives access to privileged naturalization.
 This is the case with the recruitment of foreign military personnel, for example, where citizenship is provided in return for soldiers’ commitment.
 This practice has occurred throughout history, and it occurs to the present day, in France with the French Foreign Legion, and in the USA with the US Army.
 Qualified members of the US Armed Forces can be exempt from certain naturalization requirements, including the requirement of residence and physical presence in the country, under Sections 328 and 329 of the Immigration and Nationality Act.
 This extraordinary naturalization option serves as an incentive and a reward for performing military service and risking one’s life.